wenta/greenape/README.md

 see https://en.wikipedia.org/wiki/Infinite_monkey_theorem

-Goal of this project is to show that if we give monkey a keyboard it could write every possible function in infinite time.
+Goal of this project is to show that if we give monkey a keyboard it could write every possible function in finite time.